cppforlife/turbulence-release/docs/api.md

 ---
 ## Incident Tasks

 Currently there are four support task types that can be included in an incident.
-All but the `kill` task requires for a `Timeout` key to be set so that the task can complete.
+Some tasks require `Timeout` key to be set so that the task can complete.

 ### Kill